 Who should call?

-If you feel you are in a crisis, whether or not you are thinking about killing yourself, please call the Lifeline.
+If you feel you are in a crisis, whether or not you are thinking about killing yourself, please call Lifeline.
 People have called us for help with substance abuse, economic worries, relationship, and family problems, sexual orientation, illness, getting over abuse, depression, mental and physical illness, and even loneliness

 What happens when I call?